The Cupids Colony and John Guy

 A Settlement Success

 Although the Cupids plantation was a business failure, it was successful in a different sense: The English were now actually established in a new and somewhat inhospitable territory.
-Archaeologists working at Cupids have found traces of mid-17th century occupations, but it is difficult at present (1997) to say whether these represent planter households or simply the cabins occupied by migratory fishermen.
+Archaeologists working at Cupids have found traces of mid-17th century occupations, but even the excavations of 1997 could not determine whether these represent planter households or simply the cabins occupied by migratory fishermen.

 Significant settlement took hold at Bristol's Hope, where Nicholas Guy and his family moved, rather than at the original colony.
 But Cupids is historically important.
 It was not only the first English settlement in Newfoundland, it was the ancestor of later settlements both in its personnel and in the succession to the rights granted to the company by patent.